mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- GDPs and play-testing interact to allow participants,  to support each other and build community in a diversity of ways. -->

+#### Sh and Th Playtesting

+This pair were less interested in playing other peoples games than people playing their own.
+The sharing here is one of the most active times for the child allowing interaction to explain their game to others.
+The child does also play the games of others.
+REVIEW DATA, ADD DETAIL.

+ This sharing process motivates sustained activity.
+In addition, the parent uses GDPs as a prompt that they are designing for others.
+The child has also thought ahead to this time of playtesting.
+Both child and parent make reference to the imagined player experiences.
+In the vignette above Sh mentions "it's no fun if their are no hazards".
+The response of Th "It is for me." indicates a mischievous desire to play against game conventions with a desire to confuse or disorient players. (my interpretation based on another extract)

+#### Developing a language for the intangible - Evolving concepts of Game Challenge and Game Feel
 The discussion of game challenge, specifically comment about how 'hard' participant games were as the most common interaction during playtesting.
 The concept of difficulty for most of the participant's games was dependent on the interaction between the feel of the game controls and elements of game challenge associated with placement of hazards and moving enemies.
 The term _game feel_  has varied interpretation but is generally framed as the responsiveness and feeling of control over the main character during the core movement of the game.
 In this case, it effects the ability of players to move between platforms and avoid enemies.

 In this design the jump mechanic is determined by the use of variables controlling gravity, jump velocity and movement velocity.
 The importance of these variables to is was behind the design decision to place these variable right at the top of the code and to rename them with player centric names rather than mathematical terms like velocity and acceleration.
 <!-- NOTE - BE SURE TO EXPLORE THIS IN SOME DETAIL IN DESIGN CHAPTER -->

 The regular playtesting of games allowed participants to give each other feedback regularly and game feel was one of the aspects that young people in particular to gave frequent and valid feedback on.

+#### Use of evolving language in informal feedback to direct modification of games

 Parent Mi had been focused mostly on completing asset design.
 She had been made aware by her daughter Ne about  the relevant game variables.
 She had also asked for advice but Ne gave none leaving Mi to note "She's left me to my own devices."
 Player jump (y) velocity was set very high but left right (x) velocity was slow.
 This created a very frustrating game feel.
 The following is a compilation of feedback comments or reactions over a 15 minute time period.